 Government does not interfere in price - output determination.
 Price - output combinations are determined by the market forces of demand and supply.

-5. Profit maximisation:
+5. Firms aim at Profit maximisation:

 The goal of the firm under perfect competition is profit maximisation where Marginal Cost is equal to Marginal Revenue (MC = MR).

 An illustration of the point of profit maximisation under perfect competition.